cooperwalbrun/scala-giter8/README.md

 g8 file:///some/path/scala-giter8 ...
 ```

-In the example above, the path that this repository's source code is in is
+In the example above, the path that this repository's source code resides in is
 `/some/path/scala-giter8`.
 Note how we prefix it with `file://`, leading to three consecutive
 slashes.